Ask Matt AI

 Universal interlocking gym floor tiles can be laid in any direction without issue.

 If you’re installing a gym floor interlocking tile with one or more straight edges, those will need to be installed in a specific order.
-Most commonly, you’ll start in a corner of the room with a corner tiles and work your way out in a triangular fashion, starting and finishing each row of the triangle with edge tiles.
+Most commonly, you’ll start in a corner of the room with a corner tile and work your way out in a triangular fashion, starting and finishing each row of the triangle with edge tiles.

 If all of the interlocking rubber gym tiles are center tiles - or have interlocks on all four sides - starting in the center of the room and working outward in a circular fashion is common practice.
 For wall-to-wall installations, the perimeter tiles will need to be cut to fit.
-This can be done simply using a sharp utility knife, straight edge and a 2x4 board that ideally is longer than the tile.
+This can be done simply using a sharp utility knife, a straight edge, and a 2x4 board that ideally is longer than the tile.

-How to install straight edged Rubber Gym Flooring Tiles
+How to Install Straight-Edged Rubber Gym Flooring Tiles

 If you’re using a basic 4x6 foot stall mat for your gym floor, these are generally loose laid, butting the mats up next to each other.

-Installation of the plastic interlocking gym flooring tiles is nearly identical to that of the puzzle style rubber tiles.
+Installation of the plastic interlocking gym flooring tiles is nearly identical to that of the puzzle-style rubber tiles.
 Although in some cases, especially when used under vehicles as well as gym equipment, they may need to be glued down to prevent shifting when vehicles are turned on top of them.

 Always start installation of this gym flooring in a corner with the loop sides facing out.
 Keeping the tiles facing in the same direction and again working out in a triangular fashion, push each new tile down until the pegs snap into the loops to connect the tiles.
 Since the tiles are raised, you may want to add ramped border strips to exposed edges.
 These connect in the same manner as the tiles.

-How to install EVA Foam Padded Floor tiles in a gym
+How to Install EVA Foam Padded Floor Tiles In A Gym

-EVA gym floor tiles also follow the same procedure for installation as the rubber puzzle mats and are most often used for training that needs cushioning for your body, such as martial arts, gymnastics or aerobic exercise.
+EVA gym floor tiles also follow the same procedure for installation as the rubber puzzle mats and are most often used for training that needs cushioning for your body, such as martial arts, gymnastics, or aerobic exercise.
 Some EVA gym flooring tiles, generally 2x2 feet in size, offer a universal interlocking system.
-Others, generally around 3.3x3.3 feet in size, will be directional and you’ll need to look for that unique corner tab to figure out what direction to lay the tiles.
+Others, generally around 3.3x3.3 feet in size, will be directional, and you’ll need to look for that unique corner tab to figure out what direction to lay the tiles.

-In many cases, the thicker EVA gym tiles will be reversible and have a different color on the underside, allowing you to flip the tiles, should you need to redesign or want a fresher looking surface.
+In many cases, the thicker EVA gym tiles will be reversible and have a different color on the underside, allowing you to flip the tiles should you need to redesign or want a fresher-looking surface.

 With these gym flooring tiles, some also come with border strips to give you that nice finished edge.
-Again this is more common with the thicker tiles.
-Once you reach reach 1 inch thick, the tiles may even have the option of ramped border strips, which are most commonly sold separately.
+Again, this is more common with the thicker tiles.
+Once you reach 1 inch thick, the tiles may even have the option of ramped border strips, which are most commonly sold separately.

 Border strips most often come attached to the tiles at the time of purchase and use the same interlocking puzzle edge to connect.